 All currently-enrolled Scripps College sophomores, juniors, and seniors in good academic standing are eligible to apply.
 Successful candidates can clearly articulate a connection between this experience and their professional goals.

 Join the Laspa Center and sponsoring alumna Barbara Bruner ’76 for a Q&A session about the Carter Center, the Executive Briefing, details of the sponsorship, and how to apply.
 Session will be held July 14, 2022 at 12:00PM PST via Zoom.

 Applicants are strongly encouraged to research the Carter Center before applying.

 - Send an email to [email protected] with subject line “Bruner Carter Center Application.”

-- Attach a Statement of Intent (approximately 500 words) that address your interest in attending the conference, previous experience, if any, with health, human rights, and/or peace.
+- Attach a statement of intent (approximately 500 words) that addresses your interest in attending the conference and previous experience, if any, with health, human rights, and/or peace.
 Share any additional information that might be helpful in considering your application.
 Include your name, class year, email, phone number, major/minor, and Scripps mail box number.

 For more information about this award or the application process, contact the Laspa Center.